 The umpire’s judgment shall be final.
 No appeals shall be allowed, and no explanation of the judgment shall be necessary.
 Managers and coaches are expected to refrain from delaying the game by questioning the judgment of the call.

 Pre-season games will not count towards the standings.
-Each team will then play all other teams three times during the regular season (15 games).
+Each team will then play all other teams three times during the regular season, if possible; there shall be a minimum of 12 regular season games.
 There will be two games per week (1 weekday and 1 Saturday).
 There will be a double elimination championship tournament at the end of the season.

 Games are six (6) innings long.
 If a game is shortened for weather or darkness etc. it is a regulation game if 4 innings have been completed, or if the home team is ahead after 3 and ½ innings.
 If a game is called before it has become a regulation game and 1 or more innings have been played, it shall be resumed exactly where it left off.
 For all regular season Saturday games, including the last game of the day, no inning may start after 105 minutes (1 hour, 45 minutes).

 All Players available for the game will bat in continuous order.
 Each player on the team must play a minimum of four (4) innings per game (only two innings are required in a shortened game).
 If a player does not complete minimum play, that player must then start the next scheduled game, fulfill the playing obligation from the last game and at least the minimum play for the current game before being taken out.
 Violation of the minimum play rules will result in a warning, then a possible suspension of the manager by the League’s Board of Directors.

 This rule was deleted by Little League Baseball, Inc..

 The home team will occupy the 3rd base dugout and will be responsible for making sure the bases are out and returned after weekday games and the last game on Saturday.

 Please refer to pitch count rules page: here